The name Kapunda is believed to have been taken from "Cappie Oonda", an aboriginal phrase for "water jump out" - probably a spring.

-Kapunda has produced many of South Australia's most significant men.
-Since 1857 and over the following hundred years, 31 of the State's Members of Parliament were either born in Kapunda or had lived in the town at some stage during their lifetime.
+Kapunda has been the home of many of South Australia's significant men.
+Since 1857 thirty-one of the State's Members of Parliament were either born in Kapunda or had lived in the town at some stage.
 Four of these men became Premiers of South Australia whilst two went on to become Premiers in Western Australia and Tasmania.

 Sir Sidney Kidman came to Kapunda in 1870 and became one of Australia's largest landowners.
-His horse sales at Kapunda were the largest in the world and lived in Kapunda, he became a generous benefactor in the town.
+His horse sales at Kapunda were the largest in the world and he became a generous benefactor in the town.
 His home in Kapunda was called "Eringa" and when he left to live in Adelaide he donated the house to the Education Department.
-The residence is now the Kapunda High School.
+The residence is now the administration building of the Kapunda High School.

 In 1857 Henry Binney Hawke established H.B.
 Hawke and Co Engineering and created the first hydraulic car hoist; the Broadcast Seed Sewing Machine; and the Weighbridge.
 For 126 years, until the company closed in 1983, it was an integral part of the region's survival and success.

 Amongst the several well-known pastoralists who lived in the area, the name Dutton stands out.
-The Dutton family features strongly in the history of the region.
-During the 1800's, Frederick Dutton was also one of the town's main benefactors and his financial support sustained Dutton Park, the Kapunda Hostpital, the Institute, the Show Society and any clubs and groups which would have ceased but for his timely intervention.
-In 1839 in the area known as "Anlaby", a pastoral station was established and continued to be part of the Dutton family estates until the late 1900's.
+During the 1800's, Frederick Dutton was another of the town's main benefactors and his financial support sustained Dutton Park, the Kapunda Hospital, the Institute, the Show Society and many clubs and groups would have ceased but for his timely intervention.
+In 1839, in the area known as "Anlaby", a pastoral station was established and continued to be part of the Dutton family estates until the late 1900's.

-Today, Kapunda is developing both residentially and industrially, but there still remains that relaxed country atmosphere which is enjoyed by residents and visitors alike.
+Today, Kapunda is developing both residentially and industrially, while maintaining that relaxed country atmosphere which is enjoyed by residents and visitors alike.